Skip to content

 Calls callback(value) only when value differs from the last fire.

 Thread-safety: the typical pattern is "one writer (predict thread) + occasional rebase() from the UI thread".
-Both assignments to self._last are atomic under CPython's GIL, so no explicit lock is needed; the cost is that a race between the two callers can result in one extra suppressed-or-fired callback, which is harmless for the intended use cases (RPC dedup, audio cue gating, etc.).
+The whole (last, candidate, count) state is held in one tuple replaced in a single assignment, so under CPython's GIL no lock is needed; a race between the two callers can at worst cost one extra suppressed-or-fired callback — harmless for the intended uses (RPC dedup, audio-cue gating, robot-movement commands).

 self._callback = callback